Mild Cognitive Impairment

 - Visual perception

-- Assessment of independent function and daily activities
+- A discussion of symptoms and ability to perform daily activities

 There aren’t currently medications to slow the decline that can occur with MCI.
 Drugs approved to treat symptoms of Alzheimer’s disease may help those with MCI, but have not been shown to prevent progression of MCI to dementia.